Prototype with ATF1508 on Breadboard

 - Integrate SPI into the CPLD

-Using a hardware based SPI implementation similiar to the SPI65, but tighly integrated into the CPLD will be an efficient use of the CPLD resoures and will provide a much more performant SPI bus as opposed to the current semi-bit-banged solution.
-This way, it will be much more performant to add more SPI based components such as USB host or networking. - Implement a priorising vectorising interrupt controller \ This will improve interrupt handling by assigning a dedicated ISR routine per interrupt source instead of one system ISR.
+Using a hardware based SPI implementation similiar to the SPI65, but tightly integrated into the CPLD will be an efficient use of the CPLD resources and will provide a much more performant SPI bus as opposed to the current semi-bit-banged solution.
+This way, it will be much more performant to add more SPI based components such as USB host or networking (see below). - Implement a priorising vectorising interrupt controller

 Other changes/optimizations